 India and China have been the world’s largest consumers of gold for many years, particularly in the form of jewelry and investment purposes.

 Large populations naturally generate more demand for gold.
-The growing middle class in India and China (as well as their increasing disposable income) have significantly contributed to the increasing demand for gold.
+The growing middle class in India and China (as well as their increasing disposable income) has significantly contributed to the increasing demand for gold.

 Another way of measuring gold consumption is by considering the national gold per capita figures.
 In that context, Germany and Switzerland have the highest gold consumption per capita.